 Benefits to the sport of petanque

-When it is time for an FPUSA national champion team to travel to the FIPJP world championships, the FPUSA assists with the cost of travel.
-The money comes from entry fees for the national championship (international qualifier) tournament and a percentage (20%) of FPUSA income from membership dues.
+When an FPUSA national champion team travels to the FIPJP world championships, the FPUSA assists with the cost of travel.
+The money comes from entry fees for the national championship tournament (the international qualifier tournament); in addition 20% of FPUSA income from membership dues goes toward the travel costs.
 For any given trip, that amount might be somewhere between $500 and $1000 per person.

 The bottom line